Updated May 2023

 What’s “normal” aging?

 Experts say that even if you or a loved one have a genetic predisposition to Alzheimer’s, you can lower your risk by exercising, losing weight, eating well, and managing any medical conditions like diabetes and stress.
-In the article Age-Proof Your Brain, they offer 17 ways to keep your mind fit.
-Among the suggestions are keeping active and fit, engaging in exercise, keeping your mind active, seeking out new skills and challenges, setting goals, and keeping socially active.
+Other suggestions include keeping active and fit, engaging in exercise, keeping your mind active, seeking out new skills and challenges, setting goals, and keeping socially active.
 Diet is also very important – – think “Mediterranean diet.”
 Eating foods rich in omega-3 fatty acids and avoiding fats can be very beneficial.
-See Foods that lower your risk of Dementia.

 = = = = = = = = = = =